rust-leipzig/rust-leipzig.github.io/_posts/2017-03-28-comparison-of-regex-engines.md

 - SSD: Samsung PM85 256GB

 ## Software
-The used software is also not the newest, but newer than the default packages of my installed Ubuntu 16.04:
+The used software is also not the latest, but newer than the default packages of my installed Ubuntu 16.04:
 - GCC 6.2.0
 - Rustc 1.16.0 and 1.17.0-nightly

-I want to get the execution time of each engine for the following regular expression:
+I want to get the execution time to find a match of each engine for the following regular expression:
 - `Twain`
 - `(?i)Twain`
 - `[a-z]shing`